Mark Your Calendars

 MLK Planning Committee

-The Dr. Martin Luther King, Jr. commemorative committee is comprised of University of Missouri faculty, staff, undergraduate and graduate students, and Columbia community representatives.
+The Dr. Martin Luther King, Jr. commemorative committee is composed of University of Missouri faculty, staff, undergraduate and graduate students, and Columbia community representatives.
 We seek to engage our students, campus and greater community in interaction that is positive, educational and entertaining.
+For further inquiries, please email us at email@example.com.